 The IBS is organised into geographically-defined regions, each with at least 50 members.
-The Australasian Region is one of over 30 regions under the IBS umbrella.
-It provides members of The International Biometric Society who predominantly reside in Australia and New Zealand a local focus and support for biometrics undertaken in this region.
-The by-laws for the region date from 1995.
+The Australasian Region (IBS-AR) is one of over 30 regions under the IBS umbrella.
+It provides to over 200 members of the International Biometric Society who reside in Australia, New Zealand and nearby countries a local focus and support for biometrics undertaken in this region.

 Please refer to Biometric Bulletin Vol 17 No 3 (July-September 2000) by Sue Wilson for details.

-needs to be received by end of January, July each year.
-Please email Vanessa Cave of AgResearch, Hamilton, NZ, with your contributions.
+Regional news for inclusion in the Biometric Bulletin needs to be received by end of January and July each year.
+Please email Garth Tarr of University of Sydney with your contributions.

 The President serves a two year term.
 A President-elect is chosen by ballot at the Annual General Meeting (AGM) falling in the middle of the term of the current President and serves as Vice-President from then to the end of the next AGM, whence they become President.
 At the same time the immediate past president become Vice-President for one year.
 The officers and members of the Council, other than President and ex-officio members, are chosen by a ballot of Members prior to each AGM.